ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

    }
 ```

-Then the following is added to the page's template within the `.error-message` div:
+The following is added to the page's template within the `.error-message` div:

 ```HTML
 <div>{{ errorMessage$ | async }}</div>
 ```

 We have not learned about the `async` pipe yet.
 It will subscribe to the observable and also handle the unsubscription when the element is removed from the DOM.
+Also, the `$` at the end of `errorMessage$` is a common convention for class properties that are Observables, but it is not required.

-At this point have a look at the login page and notice that there is absolutely zero logic in it that does not directly pertain to the user interaction with the page itself.
-This is what we are striving for.
-Each portion of the the application should be single purpose, focused, and as simple as possible.
-You can also see that throughout the store itself.
-Once you understand how the pieces all fit together, the pieces themselves should always be small, simple, and focused.
+At this point have a look at the login page and notice that this only logic in the page directly pertains to the user interaction with the page itself.
+There is no logic surrounding the mechanics of how the login works or anything like that.
+All of that business logic will eventually be the concern of the store and the service layer.
+It should never be the concern of any page or component.
+The proper separation of concerns is a very important best-practice to follow as you architect your application.

 ## Debugging Tools (Optional)

 You can use <a href="https://ngrx.io/guide/store-devtools" target="_blank">@ngrx/store-devtools</a> in conjunction with the <a href="https://github.com/zalmoxisus/redux-devtools-extension/" target="_blank">Redux Devtools Extension</a> to help debug your application as you develop the store.
 Have a look at the installation instructions if you are interested.

-You do not need to install this now (or ever).
-You can wait until you find that you need it.
+Installing these tools is not a requirement.
+However, they are very useful for debugging the application state.

 ## Conclusion